Meet Van Gogh exhibition in Barcelona, 14th March – 2nd June 2019

 On Mondays, the priced is reduced for everyone.

 The rest of the days, the reduced price is €2 less than the regular price.
 This discount applies to:

 You’ll need to provide proof of entitlement for reduced-price entry.

-- I found this expo incredibly luminous and very instructive.
+- I found this expo luminous and very instructive.

-- I lived as a moving and poetic experience the fact of entering the famous picture of Van Gogh’s room in Arles, and to examine it from all angles and in every detail.
+- It was a moving and poetic experience to enter the famous painting of Van Gogh’s room in Arles and to be able to examine it from all angles and in every detail.
 I think that it was a clever way to help visitors better understand the work of this great artist.

 - The highlighting, at the end of the visit, of the many influences of Van Gogh in the world of arts emphasizes the indelible imprint that the painter has left in the whole world.

 - Unlike other exhibitions; here, it’s possible to touch everything, to photograph everything, to walk backwards, to climb on a cart and to sit on one of Van Gogh’s coffee tables.
 This exhibition gives us a breath of freedom well appreciated!